fac-17/Generation-Change/README.md

 ## Getting Started

+To download our project:

+    git clone git@github.com:fac-17/.git

+    cd

+    npm i

+    touch .env

+Then add your Yelp API key to your ```.env``` file like this:

+    YELP_API_KEY=[YOUR API KEY HERE]

+To run the project locally:

+    npm start

 ## Tech Stuff

 Read about what we're using and why in our [tech stack](https://github.com/fac-17/Generation-Change/wiki/Tech-Stack) and [dependencies](https://github.com/fac-17/Generation-Change/wiki/Dependencies) sections in the wiki.